1924 Auckland Rugby League season: Fourth grade

 The competition was played over 14 rounds.
 Ponsonby United B won the championship after beating Richmond 10-8 in the final on August 30.
-Richmond won the knockout final when they defeated Parnell 3-2 on October 11.
-City withdrew after 7 rounds, while Takapuna, and Mangere, and withdrew after round 11 rounds.
+Ponsonby B had won the A Section and Richmond the B Section.
+Parnell won the knockout final when they defeated Richmond 3-2 on October 11.
+City withdrew after 7 rounds, while Takapuna, and Māngere United, and withdrew after round 11 rounds.
 The Manukau side withdrew in July along with their entire club which switched codes to form the Manukau rugby side.